turingschool/backend-curriculum-site/module3/projects/market_money/index.md

 * Expose an API ⭐ ⭐ ⭐
 * Use serializers to format JSON responses ⭐ ⭐ ⭐
 * Test API exposure ⭐ ⭐ ⭐
+* Error Handling ⭐ ⭐
-* Use SQL and AR to gather data ⭐ ⭐
+* Use SQL and AR to gather data ⭐
 * Consume an API ⭐